harikrishnad1997/BUAN_6337_Predictive_Analysis/README.md

 ### Student remarks

 The repository has most of the code used in assignments.
+I haven't received full credit on these assignments.
+Will update the remarks after the course is done.